 The Birth of Tango-Song

 Gardel’s career began in cafés and bars, singing folk music and popular ballads.
 But everything changed in 1917 with “Mi Noche Triste”.
 Written by Samuel Castriota and Pascual Contursi, this was the first tango with a narrative, what became known as a tango canción (song).
-Gardel’s emotive interpretation told a story of heartbreak that deeply resonated with listeners.

-Tango lyrics became more poetic, often melancholic, and filled with desengaño (disillusionment and heartbreak).
+Tango lyrics became more poetic, often melancholic, and filled with desengaño (disillusionment or heartbreak).
 They reflected the soul of a city grappling with identity, immigration, and modernity.
 Gardel became the symbol of that voice.

 A Voice That Toured the World